lukaoes/React-TBC/README.md

 ## SEO
 Each page has English and Georgian metadata and title.
 Each single product page has that product's image as OpenGraph, product description as metadata, and product title as title.
 The same applies for campsites and blogs.

+The site includes a `robots.txt` file that instructs search crawlers on what not to crawl, such as the admin page.
+It also has a sitemap that is automatically updated when new products, blogs, campsites, or users are added, informing crawlers of these updates.

 ## Technical Details
 - **Languages**: Georgian and English.
 - **Themes**: Dark and light mode.